Put-in-Bay News April 2011 Everything You Missed Here!

-Put-in-Bay News reports two former island residents and business people will be returning to Put-in-Bay this summer.
+Put-in-Bay News reports two former island residents and business people will return to Put-in-Bay this summer.
 Tommy Dailey will be the new manager of the Put-in-Bay Brewing Co. and Mojito Bay, and former Erie Isle Tavern owner Robbie Morrow will be coming to the Put-in-Bay Winery at the Doller House.
-There was a Mardi Gras-themed Euchre evening the first day of Lent at Tippers.
+There was a Mardi Gras-themed Euchre evening on the first day of Lent at Tippers.

 Gary and Becky Kowalski spent a little time in Myrtle Beach in March.
-Also traveling in March was Dustin Heineman who traveled to the Bahamas for a vacation to get himself ready for the upcoming season.
+Also traveling in March was Dustin Heineman, who traveled to the Bahamas for a vacation to prepare for the upcoming season.
 Congratulations to Sandy Hartzel for winning the “first day the boat will run” contest at Tippers.
-Jason and Chris at Island Hardware report Spike & Wylsons, the hot dog stand they had by their store, will be moving out to South Bass Island State Park and take the place of Bob Gatewood’s Snack Shack.
-Did you notice the addition to Island Hardware?
+Jason and Chris at Island Hardware report Spike & Wylsons, the hot dog stand they had by their store, will be moving out to South Bass Island State Park and replace Bob Gatewood’s, Snack Shack.
+Did you notice the addition to the Island Hardware Store?
 It’s the store’s new lumber department.

-In other Put-in-Bay News, Put-in-Bay school teacher Karen Wilhelm will be taking a post-graduate course in Underwater GeoCaching at Stone Lab this summer.
-For those who don’t know, Geo Caching is when people hide items in spots all over the world, post the location on the Internet, and then others go out with GPS units and try to find them.
-Karen, who is an ardent GeoCacher, says there are plenty of Geo Cached-items in the island area, but none so far underwater.
+In other Put-in-Bay News, Put-in-Bay school teacher Karen Wilhelm will take a post-graduate Underwater GeoCaching course at Stone Lab this summer.
+For those who don’t know, Geo Caching is when people hide items in spots worldwide, post the location on the Internet, and then others go out with GPS units and try to find them.
+Karen, an ardent GeoCacher, says there are plenty of Geo Cached-items in the island area, but none so far underwater.

 Barb Chrysler experienced one of those “you’ll always remember” moments while on vacation in Florida recently.
 She was walking

-Put-in-Bay News from the DeRiviera Park Trustees and Village Counsel stated they will be replacing the old worn out cannons on the park waterfront later this spring with more modern ones recently purchased from a recycler in Alabama.
-The old cannons will all be removed.
+Put-in-Bay News from the DeRiviera Park Trustees and Village Counsel stated they would replace the old worn-out cannons on the park waterfront later this spring with more modern ones recently purchased from a recycler in Alabama.
+The old guns will all be removed.
 One will be donated to the island museum for display, some will be sold at the various auction fundraisers held by the island’s non-profit organizations, and some will be given to the Resale Shop for resale.

-Gippy Up Dave tells us Emmy nominated actor Larry Thomas, best known for his portrayal as “The Soup Nazi” on the television show Seinfeld, will be back to the Bay this year (after missing last year) the weekend of July 15th.
+Gippy Up Dave tells us Emmy-nominated actor Larry Thomas, best known for his portrayal as “The Soup Nazi” on the television show Seinfeld, will be back in the Bay this year (after missing last year) the weekend of July 15th.
 On Saturday the 16th, plans call for him to be at Goat Soup and Whiskey again.